Cat obesity and weight loss: How to help your cat lose weight

 Cat obesity is on the rise due to a variety of reasons.
-Here at Ultracat we introduced our Metabolic range to aid your cat in losing weight.
+Here, at Ultracat, we introduced our Metabo-Lite product (from our Special Diet Range) to assist owners who are constantly asking themselves, ‘How do I get my cat to lose weight?’

 Obesity increases the risk for :

-- FLUTDS ( Feline lower urinary tract disease)
+• And FLUTDS ( Feline lower urinary tract disease).

-Your road to a healthy normal weight cat starts now.
-Find below helpful tips and tricks to use:
+Your road to a healthy normal-weight cat starts now.
+Find helpful tips and tricks to use below:

 How to introduce my cat to the new food?